-While marketers often put the majority of their focus on getting consumers engaged with their products or services, they sometimes neglect win-back strategies if a potential customer walks away from a sale.
+While marketers often focus most on getting consumers engaged with their products or services, they sometimes neglect win-back strategies if a potential customer walks away from a sale.
 Take a new approach to your digital marketing by considering those who left the purchase as potential customers still.

 Marketing to your customers and target audience takes investment in time, research, and energy, and it can be deeply frustrating to see those efforts go to waste.
 There are win-back strategies to bring back your lost customers and increase your revenue.
 Try these six proven customer win-back strategies to avoid ever losing a customer again.